SvenWerlen/moulinette-compendiums/README.md

 ## Browse compendiums

-Moulinette enables a more user-friendly and efficient way to navigate the content of FoundryVTT compendiums.
+Moulinette Compendiums enables a more user-friendly and efficient way to navigate the content of FoundryVTT compendiums.
-Moulinette automatically searches for all the content in locally installed modules as well as from creators you support and that are available on the Moulinette Cloud.
+It automatically searches for all the content in locally installed modules and systems as well as from creators you support and that are available on the [Moulinette Cloud](https://assets.moulinette.cloud/marketplace/creators).

 ![Browse compendiums](./docs/img/browse.jpg)
 _(Assets and artwork from <a href="https://www.patreon.com/abyssalbrews">AbyssalBrews</a>)_